-I get it: You’re in a hurry.
-There’s a deadline, perhaps a category review with your dominant retail partner.
-Or maybe someone new in your organization wants to put their stamp on the product.
-So you want a new packaging design for your food and beverage product, and you want it now.
+You’re in a hurry.
+There’s a deadline, perhaps a category review with your primary retail partner.
+Or maybe a new CMO wants to put their stamp on the product.
+So you want a new package design for your food and beverage product, and you want it now.

 A new package or identity is exhilarating.
 It can make a splash in the market.
 But it’s oh so temporary.
 If your creative isn’t doing the heavy lifting of translating your brand strategy, you aren’t winning.

 The secret to great packaging and identity is strategy, not beautiful design.
-Strategy and creative execution are inextricably linked.
+Strategy and creative execution are joined at the hip.

 Great creative without great strategy is wallpaper that will be wildly outdated in 18 months.
 Great strategy without great creative is a binder that sits on your conference room shelf.